Abdullah1738/omsbench/AWS-FDB.md

 kubectl -n foundationdb-system logs -f -l app=fdb-kubernetes-operator-controller-manager --container=manager
 ```

 Monitor the operator logs until the controller reports it is watching the cluster.
-When you later change a `FoundationDBCluster`, ensure `status.generations.reconciled` catches up with `metadata.generation` before proceeding to the next step.citeturn0search2
+When you later change a `FoundationDBCluster`, ensure `status.generations.reconciled` catches up with `metadata.generation` before proceeding to the next step.

 ---